 According to Google - Smashwords, Inc is an e-book distribution platform for independent authors and publishers.
 The books are for sale online at a price set by the author.
 So I set my book price at ‘free’.
 Yes.
 Free.

 So where am I now?
 Well, I have been completely successful in staying off the screen.
 What would I do if the book was ‘discovered’?
 I don’t know.
 I really don’t.
-Book two (The Sequel) is ready.
+TCOM2 (The Sequel) is available on Smashwords too.
 Smashwords says to give your first book away free, then sell the second.
 (Gotcha!)
+Well?
+They’re both free.

 Do I have any advice for would-be writers?
 Yes.
 Do it.
 Every book should be written.
 It is good for the soul.
 Take my son’s advice.
 If you don’t get a publishing deal, don’t think it wasn’t worthwhile.
 I believe (now) that every first book is really about the author.
 That’s what makes it so much harder to write a sequel.
 You have to start writing about other people, other places, about things you don’t know and that’s the hard part.
 Then I suggest you….